wavemaker/docs/learn/figma-autocode-plugin/working-with-autocode-plugin.md

 # WaveMaker AutoCode - Design to Code Figma Plugin

-WaveMaker AutoCode is a Figma plugin that converts Figma designs using popular UI kits like Material 3.0 into WaveMaker-compatible frontend code, accelerating the design-to-development process.
+WaveMaker AutoCode is a Figma plugin that converts Figma designs which are made using Material 3.0 UI Kit or WaveMaker UI Kit into WaveMaker-compatible frontend code, accelerating the design-to-development process.
 The generated code can be easily edited in WaveMaker Studio, where you can bind it to backend APIs and customize pages with business logic effortlessly.

-VEDIO
+Video

 The following steps are demonstrated in the video to convert a Figma design into code using the WaveMaker AutoCode plugin.

 1. Search for **WaveMaker AutoCode** in the **Figma Community Marketplace**.
+Or click this [link|https://figma.com/@wavemaker.com]
-2. Open it in your design file or use the sample design file provided with the plugin.
+2. Open your design file or use the sample design file provided with the plugin.
-3. Launch the plugin and select the pages you want to process.
+3. Launch the plugin and select the pages you want to convert into code.
 4. Click **Run AutoCode Plugin** to start processing the selected pages.
 5. Once processing is complete, preview the developed screens.
 6. To edit the generated code, click **Edit in WaveMaker**.